 Interns and trainees must pay:

 - Local or city income tax (if applicable)

 - Social Security and Medicare tax (FICA)

 - Federal unemployment tax (FUTA)

-If FICA/FUTA has been withheld, you will need to change withholding taxes for future paychecks and issue a refund.
-A refund of incorrectly paid FICA/FUTA can be claimed when filing a federal tax return (see instructions for IRS Forms 941 and/or 944 for more information).
+If FICA/FUTA has been withheld from your intern’s or trainee’s paycheck by mistake, you will need to change withholding taxes for all future paychecks and remind your intern or trainee to claim a refund when filing their federal tax return.
+(See instructions for IRS Forms 941 and/or 944 for more information).